 Congratulations Luke Loken!
 His presentation “Integrating time-series and spatial surveys to assess annual, lake-wide emissions of carbon dioxide and methane from a eutrophic lake“ at the fall meeting of the American Geophysical Union was selected for an Outstanding Student Paper Award.
 Co-authors on this project are John Crawford, Paul Schramm, Philip Stadler, and Emily Stanley.
-FLAMe on!

 FLAMe on the radio – Luke Loken and Emily Stanley talked about the FLAMe and other aspects of water quality in Wisconsin on the Larry Meiller Show.
 Read more and listen to the broadcast.